hypercore-protocol/hyperdrive-daemon/README.md

 * __Persistence__: Networking configuration info is stored in a [Level](https://github.com/level/level) instance, so your drives will reconnect to the network automatically when the daemon's restarted.
 * __PM2 Process Management__: We use [PM2](https://github.com/Unitech/pm2) to manage the daemon process.
 Separately installing the PM2 CLI gives you access to extra monitoring, and support for installing the Hyperdrive daemon as a system daemon.

-#### :warning: Beta Notice :warning:
-During the beta period, we'll be collecting simple telemetry (such as memory usage and DHT info) by default.
-The telemetry updates do not contain any Hyperdrive keys, and you can see exactly what we send [here](https://github.com/andrewosh/hyperdrive-daemon/blob/master/lib/telemetry.js).

-If you're not comfortable sharing these stats, you can disable telemetry by starting the daemon with the `--no-telemetry` flag.

 ## Installation
 ```
 npm i hyperdrive-daemon@beta -g